LukePeters/contactformextras/README.md

 $customEmailTemplate = str_replace('[[message]]', $message, $customEmailTemplate);
 ```

+### 5. Edit the email template file

 Finally, modify the placeholder field values in the HTML template itself: `/modules/contactformextras/template.html`

-And of course, customize this template to your liking!
+And of course, you can customize this template as much as you like!